-Idarica Gazzoni founded the Milan-based fabric house, Arjumand's World, in 2009 after 20 years mastering the art of mural painting and trompe l’oeil.
-Arjumand's World, named after the Mughal princess for whom the Taj Mahal was built, produces digitally printed fine fabrics, such as linens, silk tussahs and cotton velvets, inspired by travel and ancient myths.
-Idarica shares with Cabana her obsessions, influences and greatest challenges.
+Idarica Gazzoni founded Milan fabric house, Arjumand's World, in 2009 after 20 years mastering the art of mural painting and trompe l’oeil.
+Named after the Mughal princess for whom the Taj Mahal was built, Arjumand's World produces fine fabrics inspired by travel and ancient myths.
+Idarica shares her obsessions, influences and greatest challenges.

 The most memorable trip I’ve taken: